-Jay Wolfson, DrPH, JD
+Jay Wolfson, DrPH, JD (C/V)

 Associate Vice President for Health Law, Policy and Safety and the Senior Associate Dean Morsani College of Medicine at the University of South Florida

-Dr. Wolfson serves as the project director and principal investigator for PaperFree Florida, a federally funded, regional, public-private partnership that enables clinicians to implement and meaningfully use electronic health information systems.
-He is co-principal and senior investigator for the USF Health-The Villages Health Status Survey and Health System Innovation and principal investigator and project director for the federally funded Florida Family AIDS Network, which provides care and services for women, children and families infected with or affected by HIV/AIDS.
+Wolfson serves as the Principal Investigator for PaperFree Florida, a federally funded, regional, public-private partnership that enables clinicians to implement and meaningfully use electronic health information systems; he is co-Principal and Senior Investigator for the USF Health-The Villages Health Status Survey; Principal Investigator for the Florida Family AIDS Network that provides care and services for women, children and families infected with or affected by HIV/AIDS.
 He has generated more than $30 Million in grants and contracts.
-He was designated a member of the Medicare Competitive Pricing Review Committee, served as associate director of the National Patient Safety Center of Inquiry.
+He was designated a member of the Medicare Competitive Pricing Review Committee, served as Associate Director of the VA’s National Patient Safety Center of Inquiry.

-Wolfson was appointed Special Guardian Ad Litem for Theresa Marie Schiavo, reporting to Governor Bush and the Florida Courts, and was the named expert on Health Law, Finance and Policy to the Florida Attorney General.
+Wolfson was appointed Special Guardian Ad Litem for Theresa Marie Schiavo, reporting to Governor Bush and the Florida Courts, and was the named Expert on Health Law, Finance and Policy to the Florida Attorney General.
 He was the Florida Bar appointee to the Governing Board of the Florida Medical Malpractice Joint Underwriting Association, and serves on the Executive Council of the Health Law Section of the Florida Bar.